mjordan/metadata_reporter/README.md

 dc:type	146
 dc:identifier	292
 dc:rights	73

-Unique element values report is in element_values.txt.
 ```

+### unique_element_values

+This report lists all of the elements used in the aggregated metadata harvested from the OAI endpoint, and for each element, a list a all the unique values used in that element.
+Its purpose is to provide an overview of how consistent the values are, or if there are any empty elements (signified with an empty string, `""`, in the list of values).
 If you configure the 'unique_element_values' report to run, its output will be in the file located in your .ini file's [reports][unique_element_values_output_file] setting.
 The file will contain a section for each metadata element used in the set of metadata records, accompanied by a list of unique values in that element.
 Sample output (showing only three Dublin Core elements for brevity) looks like this:

 ```
 dc:date